Complete guide to checking absconding status online, removing a false report, and avoiding absconding cases under UAE labor law

 Employer Obligations Before Filing

 Before filing an absconding report, employers have specific obligations under the law.
 They must ensure that seven consecutive days have passed since the employee’s last working day or since the end of any approved leave.
-The employer must genuinely not know the employee’s whereabouts—if the employer has any way to contact or locate the employee, filing an absconding report would be improper.
+The employer must genuinely not know the employee’s whereabouts.
+If the employer has any way to contact or locate the employee, filing an absconding report would be improper.
 All attempts to reach the employee through available contact methods should be documented.
 Employers should also verify that no pending labor complaint exists against the company from that employee, as this would invalidate any absconding report.

 Processing Timeline and MOHRE Review